Sarenga, Bankura (community development block): Backward Regions Grant Fund

 The Bankura district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

-In 2013-14, Sarenga CD Block had 6 originating/ terminating bus routes.
+In 2013–14, Sarenga CD Block had 6 originating/ terminating bus routes.
 The nearest railway station is 38 km from the CD Block headquarters.

-State Highwa 4 running from Jhalda (in Purulia district) to Digha foreshore (in Purba Medinipur district) and State Highway 8, running from Durgapur to Nayagram, pass through this CD block.
+State Highway 4 running from Jhalda (in Purulia district) to Digha foreshore (in Purba Medinipur district) and State Highway 8, running from Durgapur to Nayagram, pass through this CD block.

 Education

-In 2013-14, Sarenga CD block had 115 primary schools with 9,179 students, 7 middle schools with 1,219 students, 3 high schools with 1,434 students and 13 higher secondary schools with 10,469 students.
+In 2013–14, Sarenga CD block had 115 primary schools with 9,179 students, 7 middle schools with 1,219 students, 3 high schools with 1,434 students and 13 higher secondary schools with 10,469 students.
 Sarenga CD block had 1 general college with 3,410 students, 2 professional/ technical institutions with 116 students and 111 institutions for special and non-formal education with 4,418 students.